microsoft/LightGBM/docs/GPU-Windows.rst

 Debugging LightGBM Crashes in CLI
 ---------------------------------

-Now that you compiled LightGBM, you try it… and you always see a segmentation fault or an undocumented crash with GPU support:
+Now that you compiled LightGBM, you try it... and you always see a segmentation fault or an undocumented crash with GPU support:

 .. image:: ./_static/images/screenshot-segmentation-fault.png